mefchristiansen/Youtube-To-Spotify-Playlist/README.md

 Create a new role titled: "YoutubeToSpotify", with the following policies:
 - AWSLambdaExecute
 - AWSLambdaBasicExecutionRole
-- A custom policy titled to access and edit AWS SSM Paramter Store with following structure:
+- A custom policy to enabled access and edit permissions to AWS SSM Paramter Store with the following structure:

 ```json